Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 To create an application with the `ARCore` support:

-1. Download the sources of the [ArcGIS Runtime API Toolkit: https://github.com/Esri/arcgis-runtime-toolkit-qt.
+1. Download the sources of the [ArcGIS Runtime API Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt).
 The `AR_TOOLKIT_SOURCE_PATH` variable refers to the toolkit sources path.

-2. Install the ArcGIS Runtime SDK for Qt version 100.6.
+2. Install the ArcGIS Runtime SDK for Qt version.

-3. In Qt Creator, create a new project "ArcGIS Runtime 100.6 Qt Quick C++ app" or "ArcGIS Runtime 100.6 Qt Quick QML app".
+3. In Qt Creator, create a new project "ArcGIS Runtime 100.x Qt Quick C++ app" or "ArcGIS Runtime 100.x Qt Quick QML app".

 4. In the project file (.pro), include the `.pri` file corresponding to the API used by the project: